 This chemical derived from animal fat is found in many commercial beauty products ranging from shampoos, conditioners, soap, deodorant, and even lubricants.
 Plant-sources do exist, so double check with the company before you purchase!

-Made out of shark liver, this oil is used in products such as moisturizers, hair dyes, and multiple cosmetics.
+Squalene is made out of shark liver.
+This oil is used in moisturizers, hair dyes, and various cosmetics.

 5. Oleic acid